Lo-GR/PierreBakery/README.md

 * **Repel**

 ## _Description_
 This an application built in C# with .NET 5.0 framework that will prompt the user through ordering Bread and Pastries then return those values and calculate the cost of each.
-On the business logic side, full
+On the business logic side, calculations are made automatically to account for deals and discounts.

-This is a practice project for practicing C#, SDK, .NET framework, and Classes for a course at Epicodus.
+This is a practice project for practicing C#, SDK, .NET framework,MS TEst, and Classes for a course at Epicodus.

 **To view Specs, visit the [ModelTests](https://github.com/Lo-GR/PierreBakery/tree/main/Bakery.Tests/ModelTests) section of GitHub**